mavlink/MAVSDK-docs/en/api_reference/classdronecore_1_1_drone_core.md

 Get vector of device UUIDs.

-This returns a vector of the UUIDs of all devices that have been discovered so far.
+This returns a vector of the UUIDs of all devices that have been discovered.

 **Returns**